jaredcdavis/fileutils/README.md

 fileutils
 =========

-I want a sensible way to work with the file system from Common Lisp.
+I want a sensible way to work with Unix and Windows file systems from Common Lisp.

 Possible starting points: